ipfs/specs/http-gateways/DNSSEC_EXPORT_DNSLINK.md

 1. Informal experiments have shown that chains of DNSSEC responses are between 2-4 KB.
 This includes denial-of-existence proofs, even in zones that are known to have high DNSSEC adoption (where proofs can be larger).

 ## Threat Model
-- DNS name servers are trusted to provide honest mappings.
+- DNS name servers are trusted to provide honest mappings due to DNSSEC chain of trust.
-- A resolver may attempt to break the chain of trust.
+- A DNS resolver used by a gateway may attempt to break the chain of trust.
 - Cryptographic primitives are assumed to be secure.
 - A gateway can attempt provide either a false DNSSEC proof or incorrect IPFS content and is therefore untrusted.